Skip to main content

 Going beyond these basic applications of Javascript (that were common to all browsers) was possible but it was a real challenge.
 The language was not standardized and the browser implementations were inconsistent and incompatible (anyone remember the best viewed with buttons?).

-You would have to write code that would check for the browser and then write different code for each browser.
+You would have to write code that would check for the browser (and likely version) and then write different code for each browser.
 In the example below we create three variables to check wchich browser is being used and then write different code for each one.
 And this code is future proof: modern browsers will still run the isW3C branch as written.

 var isIE = document.all ? true : false;